lukeg101/lplzoo/Omega/README.md

 >   \x:(\A::*.A).x
 Cannot Type Term: λx:λA::*.A.x
 ```
 Note: The above is untypeable as `λA::*.A` is a type operator, such that it takes a type and returns a type (not a term).
+See the semantics for details on why.

 Note: if you provide a non-normalizing term, the type checker will fail and reduction will not occur.